Loading progress...

 Who will be on the School Team/Academic (ST/A)?
 Who at the school will watch, monitor and track the academic and emotional effects of the concussion?
 Who is the ST/A Point Person?

 Who will be on the Healthcare Provider Team (HCP/T)?
-How will the HCP/T get information from all of the other teams and who with the HCP/T will be responsible for coordinating data and updates from the other teams?
+How will the HCP/T get information from all of the other teams and who on the HCP/T will be responsible for coordinating data and updates from the other teams?